ierton/vkhs/README2.md

     d785932b871f096bd73aac6a35d7a7c469dd788d796463a871e5beb5c61bc6c96788ec2 11229 32833

 VKQ returns three values.
 First is a access token which is required to execute future API requests.
-VKQ reads it from VKQ\_ACCESS\_TOKE environment variable so we have to set it up
+VKQ reads it from VKQ_ACCESS_TOKEN environment variable so we have to set it up

     $ export VKQ_ACCESS_TOKEN=d785932b871f096bd73aac6a35d7a7c469dd788d796463a871e5beb5c61bc6c96788ec2